jgarivera/sched-ripper/README.md

 ## Usage
 * Download zip
-* Provide the necessary JSON files
+* Provide the necessary JSON files such as the subject offering response and officers JSON.
 * Edit `run.py` and execute it using `python run.py`
 * View your generated Excel spreadsheet with the provided `export_name`
 * Voila!